beginning of content

 Key facts

-• Foreign objects may cause choking or breathing difficulties.
+• These can cause choking or breathing difficulties.

 • Inhaling chemical fumes may cause breathing difficulties, irritate your eyes and skin and can also cause long-term damage to your body.

-• Learn first-aid and CPR so you can help if someone is choking or has inhaled chemical fumes.
+• Learn first-aid so you can help if someone is choking or has inhaled chemical fumes.

 What is an inhaled substance or object?

-Some people, especially young children, may swallow foreign objects.
-While inhaled objects get stuck in the trachea or respiratory tract, swallowed objects move through the oesophagus and digestive tract.
-Some objects, such as button batteries and magnets, can cause serious harm if swallowed.
-For more information, visit healthdirect’s article on swallowed objects.
+Some objects, such as button batteries and magnets, can cause serious harm.
+For more information, visit healthdirect's article on swallowed objects.

 If you accidentally inhale an object, you might choke.
-Choking is when a foreign object partially or completely blocks the throat or trachea (breathing pipe), preventing air from reaching the lungs.
+Choking is when a foreign object partially or completely blocks the throat or trachea (breathing pipe).
+This prevents air from reaching your lungs.

 For information about identifying and responding to choking, visit healthdirect's article on choking.